roovo/obsidian-card-board/README.md

 - Anything that is indented under a task will appear in the body of the task.
   - Indented tasks will appear as subtasks (all subtasks are grouped together).
   - Indented text will appear as notes.
-- #tags on the line of the task (or any subtasks) will appear at the top of the card.
+- `#tags` in front matter or on the line of the task (or any subtasks) will appear at the top of the card.
 - Due date (if given) will appear at the bottom of the card.

 So, if you had the following in one of your markdown files: